 - and any other biopsies except those listed above.

-It is only necessary to wait for the pathology report for the excisional biopsies, listed above, because the CPT code is dependent on the diagnosis.
+It is only necessary to wait for the pathology report for the excision of lesions, listed above, because the CPT® code is dependent on the diagnosis.

 The first is if the lesion being excised is clearly benign, it is permissible to submit the claim using the excision of benign lesion codes.

-And second, for a re-excision of a malignant lesion, report the CPT codes for excisional biopsy of a malignant lesion, even if the margins are negative.
+And second, for a re-excision of a malignant lesion, report the CPT® codes for excision of a malignant lesion, even if the margins are negative.
 In that case, if it is a re-excision of a malignant lesion, the claim can be submitted at the time services performed without waiting for the pathology report.

 Watch Betsy’s 60 minute on-demand webinar “Coding Skin Procedures” for a review of coding common skin procedures and correct use of modifiers with multiple procedures.
 Webinars are free for members.
 Not a member?
 Find out how you can watch too!